Refined unramified cohomology of schemes: Comparison to Bloch's map

 \section{Comparison to Bloch's map}

 In \cite{bloch-compositio}, Bloch constructed an Abel--Jacobi map on torsion cycles in the Chow group of smooth projective varieties over algebraically closed ground fields.
-Bloch's map induces a transcendental Abel--Jacobi map on torsion-cycles in the Griffiths group of such varieties and we aim to show in this section that Bloch's map agrees with the map that we constructed in Section \ref{subsec:AJ_tr} (applied to the cohomology theory from Proposition \ref{prop:proetale-coho-arbitrary-field}).
+Bloch's map induces a transcendental Abel--Jacobi map on torsion-cycles in the Griffiths group of such varieties and we aim to show in this section that Bloch's map agrees with the map that we constructed in Section \ref{subsec:AJ_tr} (applied to the cohomology theory from Proposition \ref{prop:proetale-coho-arbitrary-field} in the case where $k=\bar k$ is algebraically closed and $X$ is smooth projective).

 In contrast to Bloch's map, the transcendental Abel--Jacobi map that we defined in Section \ref{subsec:AJ_tr} works for arbitrary algebraic schemes over a field.
 This is crucial for the construction of the higher Abel--Jacobi maps in Section \ref{subsec:higher-AJ}.